yazanabdulhafez/reading-notes/class-11.md

 up and down as the user scrolls up and down the page.

-When an image is not being repeated, you can use the background-position property to specify where in the browser window the background image should be placed.This property usually has a pair of values.
+When an image is not being repeated, you can use the background-position property to specify where in the browser window the background image should be placed.
+This property usually has a pair of values.
 The first represents the horizontal position and the second represents the vertical.

 The background property acts like a shorthand for all of the other background properties you have just seen, and also the background-color property.
 The properties must be specified in the following order, but you can miss any value if you do not want to specify it.